Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/web-client-index.md

 First, ask your administrator to create an account, and open web client in browser.

 :::tip
-We prefer the latest Chrome to get the best experience.
+We highly recommend using the latest version of Google Chrome to have the best experience.
 :::

 ## Login